Nwakakukaks/nwakakukaks/README.md

 ## 🚀 About Me

-Winner Nwakaku: human who learned to code before speaking English.
+Human who learned to code before speaking English.
 Not a metaphor.
 My parents claim my first word was "console.log" followed by uncontrollable crying when I encountered a syntax error.
 Passionate enough about coding that I regularly forget trivial matters like getting paid for my work - my bank account calls this a "design feature, not a bug."

 ```javascript